 So, you are probably wondering what exactly are the benefits of this routine?
 I can speak from my own experience and say that I lost 2 kilos in the first 2 weeks of this routine and it also helped me overcome my late-night cravings and binge eating.

 - Weight loss – Since I was 15, my height and weight hasn’t changed much.
-My weight for the past 14 years has ranged between 58kg to 62kg.
-Regardless what I ate, my weight never went below 58kg and never above 62kg.
+My weight for the past 14 years has ranged from 58kg to 62kg.
+Regardless of what I ate, my weight never went below 58kg and never above 62kg.
 For about a year it stuck to 62kg but after just 2 weeks in the 8 hour diet, my weight went from 62kg to 60kg.
 Just to get some questions out of the way, this routine does not diminish fat into thin air.
 It allows your body to break down fat, turning it into muscle and helps your body take a balanced shape, given that you are giving your body the nutrients it needs and not that you simply desire.

 - Late night food cravings – I also lost my late evening food cravings.
 This has been a little of an issue, not in terms of weight but in terms of affecting my sleep.
 For a few years now, I developed a habit of binge eating right before sleeping, which made the quality of sleep poor and subsequently effected my energy and concentration the following day, not to mention my mood.

 - Hunger – Truth be told, I first thought this routine would have me constantly thinking about food, which in turn would get to my head and I would end up being unproductive and moody.
 I was pleasantly surprised when I started the routine, that it seemed to balance out my need to eat, where eating became a routine rather than a comfort dependency element.
 My mind seemed to have begun perceiving food not as a bad habit or a comfort element, but rather as an element of energy, which I choose when to have and how much.